OneKey-Network/addressability-framework/mvp-spec/dsp-api.md

 ## Web Page interface

-If the Seed included in the Transmission contains "display_responsibility", then the DSP must include an Audit Button within the Addressable Content.
+The DSP must include an Audit Button within the Addressable Content.

 Once the user has clicked on the Audit Button, she/he is redirected to the Audit UI.
 The DSP generates the UI based on the validations of the Prebid SSO